serganto/msdn-content/msdn-lib/Task-ConfigureAwait-Method-Boolean.md

 #### Executing in the same context can be undesirable

 In some cases the same context execution can be undesirable because it can produce deadlocks situations.
-Consider the following C# code example which shows what happens if you block synchronous code on task execution:
+Consider the following C# code example which shows what happens if you block asynchronous code:

 ```
 public static class Example